 - 1. The pull request should include tests. - 2.
 If the pull request adds functionality, the docs should be updated.
-Put your new functionality into a function with a docstring, and add the necessary explanations in the corresponding rst file in the docs. - 3.
+Put your new functionality into a function with a docstring, and add the necessary explanations in the corresponding rst file in the docs.
+If any math is involved, please document the exact formulae implemented in the docstring/docs. - 3.
 The pull request should work for Python 3.6 and 3.7.
 Check https://travis-ci.org/zfit/zfit/pull\requests and make sure that the tests pass for all supported Python versions.